-We are a party to a right of first refusal and co-sale agreement, dated as of November 29, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
-Such holders consisted of entities affiliated with OrbiMed, PureTech Health and Novartis, each a 5% stockholder.
-Each of PureTech Health and OrbiMed have appointed representatives to our board of directors.
+We are a party to a right of first refusal and co-sale agreement, dated as of March 23, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
 The right of first refusal and co-sale agreement provides the key holders the right to purchase all or any portion of transfer stock, as well as the right of co-sale and participate in any proposed transfers.
 The agreement shall terminate upon completion of this offering.